Pillow Snob Reviews

 - Not for stomach sleepers

-The Kanuda Primo Air – The Very Firm Orthopedic
+The Kanuda Primo Air – The Firm Orthopedic

 Physical therapy-inspired contours to maintain natural spinal alignment and neck support for both back and side sleepers.
 Yes, $259 is a big price tag but if you NEED a firm orthopedic style pillow (sorry stomach sleepers, not for you) then I think this is worth the investment.

 The Kanuda Primo Air isn’t trying to be everyone’s favorite pillow.
 It’s trying to be the right pillow for people whose sleep problems go beyond comfort and into genuine orthopedic territory.
-Chronic neck pain, spinal misalignment, post-injury recovery — this is the pillow that earns its place in those conversations.
-The question isn’t whether it’s firm.
-It is.
+Chronic neck pain, spinal misalignment, post-injury recovery… this is the pillow that earns its place in those conversations.
+In my opinion, the question isn’t whether it’s firm (it is).
 The question is whether you are the sleeper it was built for.

 How It Performed